PonyFest/website/content/pages/shirt.md

 **Q: Are there only 100 shirts available?**

 A: No, there are an infinite number of shirts to be had!
-100 is just an initial goal, and one we would very much like to beat!
+50 is just an initial goal, and one we would very much like to beat!

 **Q: Do these shirts ship internationally?**

 A: Yes!
 Printing, processing and shipping is directly handled by CustomInk, and they offer worldwide shipping!

 **Q: Does the shirt come in a different fit?**

 A: Unfortunately not!
-We offer the shirt at a unisex fit, avaible in sizes YXS to 4XL.
+We offer the shirt at a unisex fit, available in sizes YXS to 4XL.
 Please check out the fundraiser page for a more detailed sizing guide!

 </div>